 Safety testing was witnessed by Wyle at a third party laboratory

 ICC Testing

 ICC - ICC consists of COTS scanners and COTS Workstation PCs.
-The Canon DR-X10C scanners, the DRS PhotoScribe 960 scanners, and the Dell Inspiron One 2305 Workstation PCs contain CE, UL, and FCC labeling.
-The PhotoScribe 960 scanners will be submitted for the following hardware tests during this test campaign: Maintainability, Electrical Supply, and Temperature and Power Variation.
-These hardware tests, however, were performed on the Canon DR-X10C scanners and results will be accepted for this test campaign.
+The Canon DR-X10C scanners and the Dell Inspiron One 2305 Workstation PCs contain CE, UL, and FCC labeling.